peterekepeter/ut99-arena/readme.md

  - health regeneration
  - add starting inventory (Loadout)
  - modify damage and momentum values by a scalar
-    - separate settings for team and self damage
+ - prevent or reduce self damage
+ - prevent or reduce team boost
  - remove bullet knockback effect (stun)
- - drop items in invetnory upon death
+ - drop items from inventory upon death

-## Profiles
+## Usage and Profiles

+For example profiles see the provided [FFNArena.ini](./FFNArena.ini)

 These configurations are called profiles.
 Profiles can be defined and loaded in multiple ways.